d3/d3-time/README.md

 ## Changes from D3 3.x:

-* Instead of exposing UTC time intervals as *interval*.utc, separate UTC time intervals are provided.
+* Instead of exposing UTC intervals as *interval*.utc, separate UTC intervals are provided.
 For example, use utcDay instead of day.utc.

 * The dayOfYear, weekOfYear and related methods have been removed in favor of the more general [*interval*.count](#interval_count).